franklin-glance/baseball_case/README.md

 In ranking our players, we will want to determine a correllation threshold between the features and the target variable.
 We will use a threshold of 0.25, which is subject to change.

-'R_hitting', 'HR', 'RBI', 'BA', 'OBP', 'SLG', 'R_pitching', 'BB']

-A threshold of 0.25 results in 8 features being selected:
+A threshold of 0.2 results in 8 features being selected, in order of significance:
 - R_hitting: Runs scored
+- RBI: Runs batted in
+- SLG: Slugging percentage
+- OBP: On base percentage
 - HR: Home runs
-- RBI: Runs batted in
 - BA: Batting average
-- OBP: On base percentage
-- SLG: Slugging percentage
-- R_pitching: Runs allowed
-- BB: Walks
+- H: Hits

 After selecting these 8 features, we will look at the correlation between each of these features.